Find out about me and transform your dog’s or cat’s behaviour with positive reinforcement training from a qualified, accredited professional trainer.

 You are not alone; let me help you.

-My training and behavioural services deal with real dogs in real life because, from that first walk in the morning to settling down when you need time for yourself, you may need support.
+My training courses and behavioural consultations deal with real dogs and cats in a real life setting because, from that first greeting in the morning to settling down when you need time for yourself, you need support.

 Cats may be the Johnny Come Latelys to the domestic animal world but they are just as stimulated by, and amenable to, training as dogs when taught using force-free methods.
 Please ask for help with behavioural consultations and training for cats.